perguth/peertransfer/README.md

 - Open the generated link on other PCs.
 - Download over a **direct (as in peer-to-peer)** and **end-to-end encrypted** line.

-# Limitations
-- Encrypted data will not be cached in case of multiple transfers.
-- Does not seem to work on mobile phones.

 # Tech in focus
 - WebRTC wrapped by [PeerJS](https://github.com/peers/peerjs).
 - [Stanford Javascript Crypto Library](https://github.com/bitwiseshiftleft/sjcl)